MidnightChems/loretogether/README.md

 ### For Story Readers

-1. **Open a Story**: Click on any LoreTogether post in a Reddit community
-2. **Click "Launch App"**: This opens the interactive story interface in a webview
+1. **Launch the Experience**: Click on any LoreTogether post in a Reddit community and hit "Launch App" to open the interactive story interface

+2. **Start with the Tutorial**: New users automatically experience the "Welcome to LoreTogether!" tutorial that demonstrates all features:
+   - Learn how personal choices work by selecting your magical element
+   - Watch the magic happen as your choice appears throughout the story using `{{element}}` tags
+   - Experience how each decision creates a unique, personalized narrative

-3. **Navigate the Story**:
+3. **Navigate Stories**:
    - Use the left arrow (◀) and right arrow (▶) buttons to move between story pages
-   - The header shows your current progress: "Page X / Y" along with the series name and chapter
+   - The header shows your progress: "Page X / Y" along with series name and chapter
+   - Your position is always saved - you can leave and return anytime

 4. **Make Personal Choices**:
-   - When you encounter a personal choice prompt, you'll see a question with multiple options
+   - When you see a personal choice prompt, select from the available options
-   - Click on any option button to make your selection - selected choices are highlighted in orange
+   - Chosen options are highlighted in orange to show your selection
    - Your choices are automatically saved to your browser session

-5. **Experience Dynamic Storytelling**:
+5. **Experience the Magic**:
-   - As you progress, watch your previous choices get inserted into the story text
+   - Watch your previous choices get dynamically inserted into story text
-   - Placeholders like "{{collar}}" will be replaced with your actual selections (e.g., "blue collar")
+   - Placeholders like `{{element}}` become your actual selections (e.g., "fire", "water", "earth")
-   - You can go back to previous pages to change your choices - the story will update accordingly
+   - Go back to change choices and see the entire story update in real-time

-6. **Participate in Community Polls**:
+6. **Shape the Community Story**:
-   - At the final page, vote in the community poll about story outcomes
+   - At the final page, participate in community polls about story outcomes
-   - Once you vote, you'll see real-time results showing percentages and vote counts
+   - Vote once per story and see live results with percentages and vote counts
-   - Each Reddit user can only vote once per story
+   - Your vote helps determine future story directions alongside other readers

-7. **Create Your Own**: Click the "✏️ Create Your Own Story" button to access the story creation form
+7. **Become a Creator**: Click "✏️ Create Your Own Story" to access the intuitive story creation tools

 ### For Story Creators